sam-doomguy/documentation-api/TemplateScanner.md

 * **type:** Type of the infrastructure template file.
   - Type: string
   - Values: `cloudformation-template`
+* **accountId:** The ID of the account you want to use for rule configurations.
+If you specify the value for this attribute you must not send `profileId` as template scanner can work with one set of rule configurations. (optional)
+  - Type: string
+* **profileId:** The ID of the profile you want to use for rule configurations.
+If you specify the value for this attribute you must not send `accountId` as template scanner can work with one set of rule configurations. (optional)
+  - Type: string
 * **contents:** Contents of the infrastructure template file.
   - Type: string
   - Value: JSON or Yaml string